Verify your certified documents instantly with OathsVault™—just scan the QR code.

 Oaths.co.za™ is a secure digital platform that enables duly appointed Commissioners of Oaths to certify true copies of original South African documents, including Smart ID Cards, Driver’s Licences, Passports, and Proof of Address documents.

-Certification on Oaths.co.za™ is performed entirely within a secure Microsoft Azure South Africa environment, using biometric verification, blockchain audit trails, and encryption safeguards that meet POPIA Section 19 and ECT Act Section 15 standards.
+Certification on Oaths.co.za™ is performed within a secure Microsoft Azure South Africa environment, using biometric verification, cryptographically secured audit trails, and encryption safeguards aligned with POPIA Section 19 and the Electronic Communications and Transactions Act (ECTA) Section 15.

 ⚠️ Important Limitation